gabes135/gabes135.github.io_old/_pitches/03-python.md

 These values correspond to the three position components and three velocity components at the pitch's release point, the baseball's spin rate, the baseball's spin axis direction, and the two coefficients.
 More information of these parameters can be found in Alan Nathan's article referenced above and in the documentation in my code.

-The trajectory generation function recieves these 10 inputs and the distance from homeplate that you'd like to integrate until ($/sim 1$ if the entire trajectory is desired).
+The trajectory generation function recieves these 10 inputs and the distance from homeplate that you'd like to integrate until ($\sim$ 1 foot if the entire trajectory is desired).
 The function interpolates to the end position, as well as "backwards in time" to the pitchers mound.
 Although different pitchers release the ball from different distances from the mound, I found that integrating back gave the most complete perspective of the pitch motion.

 The result is a three column array containing the position of the baseball from the mound to homeplate ready for plotting.